GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 <iframe src="img/html/hugo_age_repartition_global_HF.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>

-75% of humans who played in movies are younger than 47 years old; and we observe that there are almost no actors older than 80.
-Apparently humans had not discovered immortality.
+75% of humans who played in movies are younger than 47 years old, and we observe that there are almost no actors older than 80.
+Apparently, humans had not discovered immortality.
 As well as dying young, these humans had a long education period.
 Only 25% of actors are under 28.
 If we now look at the breakdown by gender, we see a clear difference.
 There's a median age difference of 8 years; does this mean that women have a shorter life expectancy?

+*Note to the human reader: In reality, the difference in life expectancy between men and women is very significant, it's 5 years in the US but it's all the way around, women have a longer life expectancy than men. .*

 ### Heigth
 Come closer, reader!
 This is a representation of their heights.
 As you can see, they are not really tall (to give you an idea, one meter corresponds to a quarter of our medium size).

 <iframe src="img/html/jean_actors_height.html" width="900" height="600" frameborder="0" style="border: 0px"></iframe>

-Again, there is a noticable difference between men and women here.
+Again, there is a noticeable difference between men and women here.

 ### Ethnicity
-Now that we have an idea of their physical characteristics, let's look at the last feature we haven't exploited : 'Ethnicity'.
+Now that we have an idea of their physical characteristics, let's look at the last feature we haven't exploited: 'Ethnicity'.
 This might give us some information on where they came from and complete our physical description.
+<iframe src="img/html/hugo_ethnicity_repartition" width="900" height="600" frameborder="0" style="border: 0px"></iframe>
 XXX different ethnicities, that's a lot!
 We cannot say that they all looked the same.
 The biggest category seems to be 'Indians', but I can see that there are a lot of smaller categories which have similar names, (Irish Americans, White Americans and Italian Americans).
 I wonder who those Americans are.
 Maybe I should continue my analysis by trying to group the small similar categories.

 I wonder how you can fit such diversity in so tiny a planet: 'Earth'.